makerken/Particle_home_control/README.md

 Color accuracy is bad on the Photons.
 Controlling LED strip lights is much better.

+The Particle web function is currently coded to expect `rbg`.

 ## The web app
 save the .html file and right-click > edit and you only have to enter your:
 - Access Token (keep private)